 You can fix anything but a blank page.

-If you seek guidance in Internet chat rooms and message boards, you’ll find a pile of very bad advice from amateurs with no credentials.
+You'll find a ton of advice online, on social media sites.
+But can you trust it?
+Many of those who offer this guidance, are amateurs with no credentials.
 They want to turn you into a victim, by making you suspicious of everyone and everything.
 You might have had a bad experience with an agent or editor, but they’re not responsible for the success of your career.
 You are.

 At our event, you will hear from experienced professionals who have been where you want to go.
 We can help you get there.
 Bring your questions, your thick skin, and your hard-learned lessons.

 Literary agent Steven Hutson is a native of Los Angeles, a child of the 1960s, and a storyteller almost from birth.
 But like most writers, he kept a day job in-between gigs.
 After having a couple of books published, he set up shop as a freelance editor, handling hundreds of projects in almost every genre.
 After a while he got drafted to direct a writers’ conference for several years, making many valuable contacts along the way.
 When an editing client asked him to broker several book deals, he resisted.
 But as it turned out, he enjoyed the dealmaking and contract negotiations.

 With this newfound confidence, he hung out a new shingle as a literary agent in early 2011.
 Today his company, WordWise Media Services, employs three agents and serves 50 clients.
 He has placed their works with Harlequin, Dutton, HarperCollins, Tyndale, Hachette, Writer’s Digest Books, and others.
 Several clients have won prestigious awards for their works.

 Tough Love for Writers: